flow123d/flow123d/doc/design/field_evaluate.md

 Usage of the field caches consists of:
 1. Merging more quadratures into a single set of the local evaluation points (class `EvalPoints`).
     For every merged quadrature we obtain the EvalSubset.
-2. Create a `FieldSet` one for every qudrature of the fields involved in that integral.
+2. Create a `FieldSet` one for every quadrature of the fields involved in that integral.
-3. Initialize the fields in the integral's field set: Allocate the cache space in fields and mark the local points used in integral's quadrature.
+3. Initialize the fields in the integral's field set: Allocate the cache space in fields and mark which quadrature the field use.
 This is done through the call of `FieldSet::cache_allocate<dim>(EvalSubset, Mapping<dim>)`
 4. In the main assembly loop the element cache prefetching can be done.
-This is organized by `ElementCacheMap` this knows which elements are cached.
+This is organized by `ElementCacheMap` which knows which elements are cached.
 5. Assembly on a single element:
     1. Update caches of the used fields (can be possibly moved into generic assembly loop).
     2. Map the element (elements) to their cache indices.